wlcreate/Coterie/README.md

 The inspiration of this app came during the time of COVID where it was difficult for people to gather in-person.
 Coterie provides a safe space to still meet new people and stay connected.
 The word *Coterie*  means a small group of people with shared interests or tastes.

-## Features
+## User Features

 ### Password Authentication
- * Validate users using sessions
+ * Validate current users and keeps them logged in using sessions
- * Authenticate user password with BCrypt
+ * Authenticate users' passwords with BCrypt

-### CRUD Operation
+### CRUD Operations
- User (Attendee) can to:
+ Users (the Attendee) can:
   * log into the application
   * create an account
-  * see an error if their account input is wrong
+  * see an error message if their account input is wrong
   * register for a meeting
   * view their meetings
   * browse available meetings

- User (Host) will be able to:
+ User (the Host) can:
   * log into the application
   * create a meeting
   * change their meetings